 Cry ‘God for Harry, England, and Saint George!’ - (King Henry, Act 3 Scene 1)

-Welcome to another We Have Your Prints Blog, this week it is the Queen's Birthday, St George's Day, as well as Shakespeare's Death and whilst here at the WHYP castle we could never be accused of being nationalistic, we wanted to have a think about images and ideas associated with this quote from the Bard of Avon.
+Welcome to another We Have Your Prints Blog, this week it is the Queen's Birthday, St George's Day, as well as Shakespeare's Death and whilst here at the WHYP castle we could never be accused of being nationalistic, we wanted to have a think about images and ideas associated with these 3 momentous events.

-Here in WHYP towers in order to balance our collection of Queens (more of that later) we have as our gatekeeper against the dangers of Royal toadyism Mr John Lydon (AKA Johnny Rotten) currently residing on our staircase.
+Here in WHYP towers in order to balance our collection of Queens, we have as our gatekeeper against the dangers of Royal toadyism Mr John Lydon (AKA Johnny Rotten) currently residing on our staircase.

 Entitled “ I’m not here for your amusement, you’re here for mine” We bought this from the artist Annemarie Wright who has painstakingly created it using handwritten quotes from the great man himself.
 We love the way you can relish his hard stare at a distance and then get up close and personal and delight in his thoughts.